ryym/node-depcop/docs/usage.md

 ### --missing

-Enables [missing module search].
-You can also specify validator options as values of the option ([configuring missing search]).
+Enables [missing module check].
+You can also specify validator options as values of the option ([configuring missing module check]).

 ```sh
 depcop --missing 'ignore:foo'